 - Will I have to attend court?

-- Be able to handle your case with just a few emails.
+- Handles your case with just a few emails from you.